paulschick/meteorite-tracker/notes/00__Refactoring/__2_all-service-cleanup-refactor.md

 Alright, so this module is fully cleaned up and refactored.
 Before merging, I'm going to move the astro-pics service to the core module.

+## Home Module

+Okay, so now to refactor that main image and stuff.
+All of the code looks pretty good over here, I'm not worried about it.
+I should be able to use the apd resolver for the new implementation just the same.
+In fact, I might just be able to add the random url and then just change the heading make it easy.

+Done, just changed it to a featured image.
+Resolver works the same, but in the component just set the component property equal to the 0 index of the returned Observable.